kase774/TransmissionRpcKt/README.md

         TorrentIds.IdList("a0b1c2d3e4f56789dcbaa0b1c2d3e4f56789dcba"),
         seedRatioMode = TorrentRatioLimit.Global
     )

+    // returns TorrentAccessorData with the hash string property filled out val data = client.getTorrentData(TorrentIds.All, listOf(TorrentFields.HashString))
+        // get the hash strings of each torrent!
+        .map { it.hashString }
 ```

 This library relies on Ktor for client connections, so it's advised that you know